SariPublic/Handbook/README.md

-# Sari Handbook | All Remote Startup
+# Fatgoat Handbook | All Remote Startup Accelerator

 # About Us

-## A Different Breed of Startup
+## A Different Breed of Startup Incubator

-We work anywhere in the world, in any time zone.
-Non-English speakers welcomed.
+We incubate, accelerate, and implement ideas that our team create internally.

 ## Work From Home